craftcms/shopify/README.md

 > **Note**
 > Statuses in Craft are often a synthesis of multiple properties.
 For example, an entry with the _Pending_ status just means it is `enabled` _and_ has a `postDate` in the future.

-In most cases, you’ll only need to display “Live” products, or those which are _Active_ in Shopify and _Enabled_ in Craft:
+In most cases, you’ll only want to display “Live” products, or those which are _Active_ in Shopify and _Enabled_ in Craft:

 | Status            | Shopify  | Craft    |
 | ----------------- | -------- | -------- |